 Since you don’t need a deep understanding of nuanced grammatical concepts, it doesn’t really matter which grammar guide you choose.
 Anything that helps you understand the basics of your TL’s grammar will suffice.

 Do a quick search to find recommended grammar guides for beginners.
 YouTube videos, online courses, stand-alone websites, introductory textbooks, and language apps are all good sources.
-Pick whatever suites your tastes and lifestyle.
+Pick whatever suits your tastes and lifestyle.

 If there is something about the grammar you can’t make sense of, just ignore it and move on.
 You will gain an intuitive understanding of grammar through repeated exposure in your immersion.
 If it still doesn't click into place, you can always return to your grammar guide once you have more experience.